-DISCLOSURE: This site contains affiliate links.
+DISCLOSURE: This post contains affiliate links.
 If you make a purchase via one of those links, I will earn a commission at no extra cost for you.
 This is not a sponsored post.
 Each time I have visited Efteling, I have paid everything myself.

 The Efteling will always be one of my favourite places in the Netherlands and I know, I’m lucky to live only 10 km away from the park and be able to visit it oftener than the rest.
 Here, where I live, people grow up with the Efteling being their backyard playground, and I am a kind of jealous about it.
-Most Dutch kids living in the area, get a whole year abonnement for the park from their parents.
+Most Dutch kids living in the area, get a whole year subscription for the park from their parents.
 Thus, after school when biking back home they can pop by in the park and enjoy a ride or two, or just hang around.

 - 1 What makes Efteling so unique and unusual?

 - 3 How to get to Efteling?